 - How long should i wait after having gall bladder surgery to lay on my stomach?

-- How long should i wait after my bypass surgery before taking a long plane trip?
+- Generally how long should i wait after my hernia surgery before exercise

-- How long should i wait after getting my tongue pierced to drink alcohol?
+- How long should i wait to drink alcohol after adenoma surgery?

-- How long should i have pain after endoscopic sinus surgery?
+- How long should i elevate a broken forearm after surgery?